 Overview

 Voyeurism involves an interest in observing others who are naked, undressing, or engaging in sexual activities.
-When such behaviors are consensual and harm no one, they may not pose a legal or ethical issue.
+When such behaviors are consensual and harm no one, they may not pose a disturbance such as a legal or ethical issue.
 However, voyeuristic disorder, as classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM), emerges when individuals engage in watching others without their consent, causing significant distress to themselves or harm to others.

 Other paraphilic disorders include exhibitionistic disorder,1 fetishistic disorder,2 and pedophilic disorder, all involving distressing and non-consensual sexual arousal patterns.
 Factors contributing to the development of voyeuristic disorder can range from hypersexuality and past sexual abuse to substance use.
-Treatment is crucial and can help individuals understand and manage their impulses, fostering healthier behaviors and respecting others' boundaries.
+Treatment for voyeuristic disorders is crucial and can help individuals understand and manage their impulses, fostering healthier behaviors and respecting others' boundaries.

 Symptoms